Tynset (novel): Fear

 Fear is another key motif in Tynset, as it is in Hildesheimer's later novel Masante.
 In 1964 Hildesheimer, who left Germany for the second time and for good in 1957, answered the question why he doesn't live in Germany with "I'm a jew.
 Two-thirds of all Germans are antisemites.
 They always were and always will be."
 Fear of persecution recurs throughout Tynset, as well as brutality.
 In his vision of a car journey through "Wilhelmstadt", the narrator avoids eye contact with other drivers when stopped at traffic lights – "True, sometimes they are gazing off into the distance too, dreaming of being somewhere else, but oftentimes you find yourself alongside a thug, or a murderer – I have glimpsed many a horrid past while waiting at traffic lights."
 Henry A. Lea observes that the most striking aspect of the Wilhelmstadt episode is the fear and alienation of the narrator, his description of the city as "a labyrinth and fortress of unrestrained nationalism", whose fortifications have been maintained over five centuries "to trap the likes of me".
 For Lea, the description evokes an image of an archetypal German city in which outsiders are not welcome, and where he doesn't want to be.

 On the final page, as the narrator once more thinks about his winter bed and the murderer Gesualdo who lay in it, he adds: "a murderer, but not a defender of the Order or a spreader of reddish yellow hands, no skinner, no retiree from Schleswig-Holstein, and no bone-breaking patriarch from Vienna, no hangman, no shooter".
-Even his own German name gives him the creeps – he's not named, but there is a presumption that he's called Wolfgang –, a name "with an embarassing undertone, originating in some faraway, pre-historic depth, a foggy darkness I have always been afraid to look into".
+Even his own German name gives him the creeps – he's not named, but there is a presumption that he's called Wolfgang –, a name "with an embarrassing undertone, originating in some faraway, pre-historic depth, a foggy darkness I have always been afraid to look into".
 Morton Münster claims that since Tynset, Hildesheimer's first-person narrator "is running from the indescribable, namely Auschwitz".